nidhiahl/Incremental-Isolation-Forest/README.md

 2. D31deleteds: this sub-directory consists of 10 different versions for each increment size and there are 19 different increment sizes we have in the range [0.1%, 0.9%] and [1%, 10%].
 All the versions of each increment size  has two files, for example  "D31Inc_0.000001_ver0" and "D31Static_0.000001_ver0".
 This subdirectory is used while we handle deletion operations.

 Following Python file for analysis and getting consolidated output : Running following four python scripts once are sufficient for getting all the results corresponding to any dataset.
+These python scripts writes decriptive results for every individual run of the experiment in the text files inside the subdirectory named as "ResultFiles" and writes down the averaged final output into the console.

 3. analysisExcludingErrorForAddition.py: pytohn script to run the algorithm for all different versions of each increment size and provide the consolidated output without computing error in pairwise mass based similarity score.
 Command to execute along with the required command line inputs.